graco911/xamarin-plugin-asreader-demo/README.md

 # How to use
 ## Download AsReader DLL
-download dll and import project file.
+Download the dll file and import the project.
 <https://developer.asreader.jp/sdk/xamarin/AsReader.dll>

 ## Add AsReader protocol